Corporate Governance

 Diversity may result from a range of factors including but not limited to gender, age, ethnicity and cultural backgrounds.
 The Company believes these differences between people add to the collective skills and experience of the Company and ensure it benefits by selecting from all available talent.

-Company and individual expectations
+b) Company and individual expectations

 The Company recognises its own and individual expectations to: